Vasque Blur GTX Review

 As a whole, the Blur GTX is a good all around shoe that gets the job done in several types of terrain.
 While the weight may be an issue for some, I found that it performed lighter than it looked.
 It may not be my go to shoe for open trails or speed work, but when the trails get nasty the Bur GTX shines.
 It is best suited for those runners that continually run on rocky, slippery trails where aggressive traction and extra toe protection is vital.

-Find out more about the Blur GTX and other Vasque shoes at www.vasque.com
+For more info on the Blur GTX and other Vasque footwear, visit www.vasque.com.